The Spectacular Rise Of Viennese Wines

 As a newly minted Viennese resident, I wanted to experience Vienna’s famed Heuriger culture.
 For centuries, Viennese winemakers earned a living by selling their wines from simple taverns inside their homes known as Heurigers – although the technical term is Buschenschank – which means “this year’s” [wine].
 A hundred or so Heurigers still exist, most of them located in what used to be villages outside the city but long ago gobbled up by the rapidly urbanizing Habsburg capital.
 Here in Nussdorf, for example, the narrow uphill roads today are lined with the residential palaces and car parks of the Viennese one percent.

 Unlike in many other cities, the vineyards escaped real estate development thanks to a 1905 building ban still largely in place today.
 The law, way ahead of its time and implemented by Mayor Karl Lueger, created a “forest and meadow belt” (Wald- und Wiesengürtel) on Vienna’s outskirts.
-Mayor Lueger, by the way, is also known for less noble behavior: He was a rabid antisemite and a role model to the young Adolf Hitler, who wrote about him admiringly in Mein Kampf.
-(A giant statue of Lueger still anchors Dr.-Karl-Lueger-Platz in Vienna’s city center.)
+Still, Mayor Lueger's legacy is a difficult one: He was a rabid antisemite and a role model to the young Adolf Hitler.
+A giant statue of Lueger still anchors Dr.-Karl-Lueger-Platz in Vienna’s city center, currently sprayed over with paint by protesters.

 Guests used to bring their own nibbles, but traditional Austrian food is now part of the Heuriger offerings.
 A glass display (“Buffet”) is usually piled with cold cuts, head cheese, eggs and Liptauer spreads, roast pork belly, sausages, spinach-and-cheese strudels, and pastries.
 After experiencing moments of frustration, I learned that a wait in the Buffet line was part of the Heuriger experience.
 Another lesson: some Heurigers close down during peak season to take care of winery works (look out for the “Ausg'steckt” sign).